Project SEED Scholarships

 The scholarships are intended to assist former SEED participants in their transition from high school to college and consist of up to $5,000.

-To be eligible for a Project SEED scholarship, high school senior students must have worked at least one summer at a science institute under the Project SEED program.
+To be eligible for a Project SEED College Scholarship, a high school must be a senior and have worked at least one summer at a science institute under the Project SEED program.
 Scholarships are restricted to students who plan to pursue in a chemical science or engineering field such as chemistry, chemical engineering, biochemistry, materials science, or some other closely related major.

 Project SEED College Scholarship Applications are to be submitted only by students who have participated in the Summer I or Summer II SEED program and who are entering their senior year in the fall.